Dave Ahrens: Indianapolis Colts

 Ahrens was traded to the Indianapolis Colts before the 1985 season.
 He did not start a single game in 1985 but had arguably his best NFL season in 1986, starting ten games, and registering two quarterback sacks, one of them helping the Colts secure their first win of the year late in the season against the Atlanta Falcons.

 Detroit Lions

 Ahrens spent 1988 with the Detroit Lions but only played in half the games and was left unprotected.

 Miami Dolphins

 Ahrens was signed by the Miami Dolphins before 1989 and recorded one sack with the team.
 Due to salary concerns, the Dolphins released him but he did sign a Plan B contract.

 Seattle Seahawks

 Ahrens signed with the Seattle Seahawks in free agency before the 1990 season.
 He was cut during final cuts only to be re-signed by the team.
 Ahrens was placed on injured reserve following a broken leg against the Denver Broncos late in the season.

-Post-career life
+Later life

 Ahrens spent the 1991 season with the Colts as an assistant coach.
 He was part of a large group of Colts players named in a 2011 concussion lawsuit against the NFL.